-6.1.
+6.1.1.
 Policy and Procedure Manual

-The radiation treatment program has policies and procedures for clinical care, treatment planning, and treatment delivery that include, but are not limited to, those identified in Sections 6.1 to 6.20.
-These policies and procedures are to be reviewed at least every two years, revised as necessary, and readily available to staff as reference material.
-The manual outlines the processes to be used for revising policies and procedures as well as controlling versions, including the dissemination of current versions to relevant personnel and the deletion of outdated versions to avoid confusion.
+The radiation treatment program has policies and procedures for clinical care, treatment planning, and treatment delivery that include, but are not limited to, those identified in Sections 6.1 to 6.9.
+To ensure policies and procedures remain current, radiation treatment programs should have a regular planned review cycle, ideally every two years.
+While it may not be feasible to undertake a full review of each policy and procedure every two years, programs have a clear understanding of the lifecycle of each policy and procedure, and assess the need to review, and revise accordingly.
+The policy and procedure manual outlines the processes to be used for revising as well as controlling versions, including the dissemination of current versions to relevant personnel and the deletion of outdated versions to avoid confusion.
+Policies and procedures are readily available to staff as reference material.